 1. Start by selecting an empty project

 To perform all of the further steps, you’ll first have to get started on Garageband.
 You can easily find Garageband on Pc or Mac by searching it through the spotlight (it’s the one shaped like a magnifying glass).
 Click on the spotlight option at the top right corner and type in Garageband.
 Now, click on the Garageband logo that shows up first.
+If you have a vocal or instrument microphone, you can also connect that through an audio interface.
+Just make sure that your interface is compatible with either a dynamic or condenser microphone.

 When you enter the Garageband app, various kinds of instruments with titles at the bottom will appear on the screen.
 Find the option with a note sheet and make sure it has the title “empty project” at the bottom and double click on the option.